michaelkacher/k8cher/README.md

 * [Docker Desktop with Kubernetes enabled](https://docs.docker.com/desktop/)
 * [Kubectl](https://kubernetes.io/docs/tasks/tools/)
 * [Helm CLI](https://helm.sh/docs/intro/install/)
 * [Tilt](https://github.com/tilt-dev/tilt/releases) - This is the link to the release download page.
-On Windows be sure to rename to tilt.exe and ensure the folder you place it is in in the Windows Environment Variables Path variable.
+On Windows be sure to rename to tilt.exe.

+In Windows, if you have trouble installing and executing the command line tools (kubectl, helm, tilt), here is what I prefer:
+* download each executable and place them in C:\tools
+* ensure the folder C:\tools is in path
+    1) press windows key and type 'env'
+    2) select "Edit the system environment variables"
+    3) click the "Environment Variables.." button at the bottom
+    4) select the row that has the value 'Path' in the 'Variable' column and click 'Edit..'
+    5) click 'New' and type in 'C:\tools'
+    6) click 'Ok' on all the opened windows
+    7) close all terminal/command windows
+    8) test by opening a new terminal/command windows and execute `tilt` and confirm you see the help command

 # Quick Start
 1) Clone repository `git clone https://github.com/michaelkacher/k8cher`